Alaska senator wants Dunleavy apology after scathing letter

 Reinbold and other lawmakers saw Dunleavy as overstepping in issuing pandemic-related disaster declarations when the Legislature was not in session.
 But she also has taken aim at health restrictions imposed by local governments and the Legislature, such as mask requirements, and raised concerns with COVID-19 vaccines.

-She was appointed in November, when Dunleavy used the state’s emergency alert network to warn of rising case counts, ask Alaskans to consider celebrating the holidays differently and said he would require masks at state work sites.
+She was pointed in November, when Dunleavy used the state’s emergency alert network to warn of rising case counts, ask Alaskans to consider celebrating the holidays differently and said he would require masks at state work sites.
 He also urged groups to meet remotely and encouraged people to use online ordering or curbside pickup.
 Dunleavy at the time said hospitalizations and sick health care workers were reaching “untenable levels.”

 In a social media post, Reinbold said Dunleavy “wants us to dramatically change our lives, in other words, basically to help frontline workers, that have supposedly been gearing up to take care of patients all year.
 Things aren’t adding up.”